 We believe that establishing appropriate third-party coverage for the therapy should be achievable as important structural elements are already in place.
 Physician claims for payment use Current Procedural Terminology, Fourth Edition (CPT) billing codes to describe procedures and services performed.
 Currently, there are established CPT codes for the implantation of cranial nerve pulse generators and related leads, and we expect providers may seek payment for our therapy based on these codes.
 In 2012, we applied for and received six unique CPT Category III codes with the American Medical Association's CPT Advisory Committee for a Vagus Nerve Blocking Therapy procedure.
 The approved CPT Category III codes were listed in the July 2012 edition of the CPT billing codes.
 We intend to use the approved CPT Category III codes to build evidence to support individual prior authorization requests for coverage and denial appeals to gain coverage and payment for VBLOC therapy treatment through various private insurance plans.
 We intend to continue to use the CPT Category III codes as we consider the timing and strategic benefit to the Company and surgeons and patients of possible conversion to CPT Category I codes in the future.
 With respect to possible usage of our product in the hospital inpatient setting, hospital inpatient billing is referenced by International Classifications of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) procedure codes.
-There is an existing ICD-9-CM diagnosis code for morbid obesity and our studies are intended to provide the necessary outcomes data to link appropriate billing codes with the ICD-9-CM system for billing hospital inpatient procedures by October 1 2015.
+There is an existing ICD-9-CM diagnosis code for morbid obesity and our studies are intended to provide the necessary outcomes data to link appropriate billing codes with the ICD-9-CM diagnosis code for morbid obesity.
+Under a recent Act of Congress, health plans and providers must replace the ICD-9-CM system and begin using the newer ICD-10-CM system for billing hospital inpatient procedures by October 1 2015.
 The ICD-10-CM system is not anticipated to impact coverage decisions, but could impact reimbursement for various procedures.
-Our clinical trial data substantiating VBLOC therapy will also be used to seek coverage of VBLOC therapy for patients with morbid obesity and appropriate reimbursement for surgeons and hospitals under t
+Our clinical trial data substantiating VBLOC therapy will also be used to seek coverage of VBLOC therapy for patients with morbid obesity and appropriate reimbursement for surgeons and hospitals under the codes already in place.